 The well clean-up separator is a horizontal two-phase separator, four feet in diameter by 15 feet long, seam-to-seam.
-Gas from the separator is measured by an orifice meter in the outlet line, and is commingled with the gas from the production separators and sent to the gas pipeline to shore.
+Gas from the separator is measured by an orifice meter in the outlet line, and is commingled with the gas from the production separators.